logs to file

 -l /var/log/tvheadened.log(if you run tvheadend as a service, edit /etc/init.d/tvheadend)

-RE: logs to file - Added by Josu Lazkano about 4 years ago
+RE: logs to file - Added by Josu Lazkano over 4 years ago

 I run as a service in Debian with official repository package.
 I edited "/etc/default/tvheadend" with this values: